illyanyc/cu_fintech_assignments/12_nlp/README.md

 ## Overview

-Natural language processing was used to derive Sentiment Analysis and perform Named Entity Recogntion (NER) on Bitcoin and Ethereum recent news dataset.
-The analysis returned sentiment analysis in form of positive, negative and neutral sentiment; as well as word
+Natural language processing was used to derive Sentiment Analysis, Frequency Analysis and perform Named Entity Recognition (NER) a corpus of recent Bitcoin and Ethereum news articles.
+100 articles were used for each cryptocurrency.
+The analysis returned:

+1. Sentiment analysis in form of positive, negative and neutral sentiment
+2. Frequency analysis results consisting most common word pairs
+2. Frequency analysis in form of a word cloud of most prevalent words in the articles
+3. Rendered NER text highlighting all entities

 ---

 ## Requirements

-A new [conda](https://docs.conda.io/en/latest/) environment and [Jupyter Notebook/Lab](https://jupyter.org/) are requried to run the code.
+A new [conda](https://docs.conda.io/en/latest/) environment and [Jupyter Notebook/Lab](https://jupyter.org/) are required to run the code.

 The following libraries were used: